 Want a simple way to boost your immunity and provide your body with numerous nutrients?
 Bone broth is the answer!
-Packed with amino acids, collagen and minerals it is a great addition to your diet.
+Packed with amino acids, collagen and minerals it is a great addition to your diet for many reasons.
 Bone broth is not something new, in fact it has been around throughout history in many cultures.
 The gelatin helps with digestion by healing your gut which in turn strengthens your immunity, the glucosamine and amino acids help with inflammation and joints, it can also help strengthen bones and muscle tissue.
 Bone broth is soothing and supports intestinal health by restoring collagen levels.
 Amino acids such as arginine and proline in the collagen help build tissue in the digestive tract.

 For 25 years in the restaurant industry we always had giant pots of stock simmering for a day or two at a time, it was typical to have chicken, fish, vegetable, veal and game stocks all cooking at the same time.
 We knew that the gelatinous texture of the stock added great mouth feel to soups and sauces but at the time I don’t think I realized all the healthy benefits.
 Now I love to sip a cup of bone broth for lunch either plain and simple or adding grains, leafy greens, vegetables or turmeric for a more complex taste experience.